Everything you need to know about HMRC tax investigations

 You can also give your accountant access to your FreeAgent account so they can check that the information on your returns is correct and, if you give them authority to do so, even file on your behalf.

-One of the best parts about staying in HMRC’s good graces is that your business will benefit from tidy, up-to-date records.
-You’ll not only be ready if HMRC opens an enquiry, but you’ll also know how your business is doing on a day-to-day basis.
-This will enable you to sort out any problems in your accounts before they become major issues and will help you to discover potential opportunities, like whether you might be able to save some tax by buying new equipment sooner.
+Remember, when you have tidy, up-to-date records, you’ll not only be ready if HMRC opens an enquiry, but you’ll also know how your business is doing on a day-to-day basis.
+This will enable you to sort out any problems in your accounts before they become major issues.